Dmitry-Skachkov/SB/README.md

 # How to cite

-If you use the SB package in your research, please cite the following paper:
+If you use the SB package in your research, please cite the following publications:

 * Dmitry Skachkov, Shuang-Long Liu, Yan Wang, Xiao-Guang Zhang, Hai-Ping Cheng
 "First-Principles Theory for Schottky Barrier Physics"